 So there was this hermit on a hilltop.
 He had been sitting still for so long that anthills grew around him, on him and in him.
 Trees had dropped their branches and with every wisp of air, the leaves tickled … Continue reading

 Your “I” is your evil ego, lose it, they said; do not think of yourself as an ‘I’.
 How is that possible, I asked.
-If I do squish my I into an amorphous mass, devoid of individuality, it is still an … Continue reading
+If I do squish my I into an shapeless mass, devoid of individuality, it is still an … Continue reading

 To be free!!
 As free as a bubble, floating in the air, tethered to nothing, nothing but…air!
 But the bubbles aren’t free for they but dance to the whims of the ever flowing, diabolical wind!
 Ah, to flow like the wind, … Continue reading